OCHA-DAP/hdx-hapi/docs/data_usage_guides/coordination_and_context.md

-[OCHA Financial Tracking Service](https://fts.unocha.org/home/2024/donors/view) (FTS) publishes data on humanitarian funding flows as reported by donors and recipient organisations.
+[OCHA Financial Tracking Service](https://fts.unocha.org/home/2024/donors/view) (FTS) publishes data on humanitarian funding flows as reported by donors and recipient organizations.
 It presents all humanitarian funding to a country as well as funding that is reported or that can be specifically mapped against funding requirements stated in Humanitarian Response Plans.